 More interesting is the comparison between behavior in the classical trolley and our hypothetical SAL version.
 In total, 21% of subjects choose the deontological option in the SAL trolley, a small and insignificant difference compared to the classical trolley (p=0.17, two-sample test of proportion).
-Thus, introducing a more realistic but still hypothetical setting does not appear to influence decision-making.
+Thus, introducing a more realistic but still hypothetical setting does not appear to significantly influence decision-making.

-Turning to the influence of introducing real consequences, we find that 24% of subjects in the $\it SAL-Real$ treatment choose the deontological option.
-This fraction is not significantly different from that in the $\it Hypothetical$ treatment ($\it p=0.48$), two-sample test of proportions).
+Turning to the influence of introducing real consequences, we find that 24% of subjects in the SAL-Real treatment choose the deontological option.
+This fraction is not significantly different from that in the Hypothetical treatment (p=0.48, two-sample test of proportions).
 Accordingly, real consequences neither substantially reduce nor increase the extent of deontological or consequential decision-making by our subjects.
-Overall, our treatments demonstrate that deontological behavior in sacrificial dilemmas is a robust phenomenon.
+Overall, our treatments demonstrate that deontological behavior in sacrificial dilemmas is a robust phenomenon, being chosen by about one-fourth of respondents.

 Appendix Section B reports a series of checks showing that our results are not driven by the preregistered exclusion restrictions, nor by potential confusion among subjects.
 The observed differences between classical and SAL-trolley, as well as between treatments, become even smaller using the full sample of subjects (Figure B.1), or only subjects who scored high on the SAL trolley comprehension test (Figure B.2).
 Another potential concern could be that our treatment with real consequences was too weak to induce behavioral effects, since only 1 in 10 subjects had their choices implemented.
 In Appendix Section B.2, we report the results of a robustness test addressing this concern.
-Using the same SAL paradigm but now with a self-versus-others tradeoff (taking money vs. triggering the donation), we find that implementing real consequences with a similar probability drastically changes the extent of prosocial decision-making, compared to a hypothetical situation.
+Using the same SAL paradigm but now with a self-versus-other tradeoff (taking money vs. triggering the donation), we find that implementing real consequences with a similar probability drastically changes the extent of prosocial decision-making, compared to a hypothetical situation.
 These results suggest that the absence of a real-consequences treatment effect in the trolley is specific to ends-versus-means situations, where two moral principles conflict.

 We also investigate whether our aggregate null finding might mask heterogeneity in the types of people choosing either option in the different versions.
 For instance, it could be that male subjects (say) are more likely to choose the deontological option when consequences are hypothetical, but less likely once real consequences are introduced.
-However, we find no evidence of heterogeneous treatment effects across a wide range of characteristics; see Appendix Table B.3 for details.
-Accordingly, we will pool decisions between treatments for the subsequent analysis.12
+However, we find no evidence of heterogeneous treatment effects across a wide range of characteristics; see Appendix Figure B.3 for details.